matija54/law-office-ferkovic-cetina-client-project/README.md

 ## 📌 Project Overview

-This repository contains the documentation for the official website of **Law Office Sanja Ferković Ćetina**, based in Pula, Croatia.
+This repository contains the documentation for the official website of **Law Office Sanja Ferković Cetina**, based in Pula, Croatia.

 **Note:** This is a live, commercial project developed specifically for a client.
 As such, the source code is private to protect the client's intellectual property and business logic.
 This README serves as a showcase of the technologies, architecture, and advanced SEO strategies implemented in the project.